tusharmath/Multi-threaded-downloader/README.md

 Features
 --------
 1. Supports virtually unlimited number of threads.
-2. Supports partial downloads for eg - downloading from 30 to 70% of the complete file.
+2. Supports restarting of failed downloads (Downloads only the parts that were not downloaded).
-3. Supports restarting of failed downloads (Downloads only the parts that were not downloaded).
+3. Supports checksum verification of file download.

 How to use
 ----------
-1. Install Nodejs.
+1. Install Nodejs (skip if already done).
 2. Clone the repository.

 	```bash